barttermorshuizen/awesomeposter/docs/orchestrator_requirements.md

 ### 5.3 Human-in-the-loop Escalations

-- Specialists can invoke the shared `hitl_request` tool to escalate a question, approval, or choice to an operator.
-Payloads include the originating capability, urgency, and optional options/notes.
+- Specialists invoke the shared `hitl_request` tool to escalate either an approval (`kind: "approval"`) or a clarification (`kind: "clarify"`).
+Payloads include the originating capability, urgency, and any supporting context the operator needs; the runtime no longer accepts multiple-choice option lists.
 - Each run enforces `HITL_MAX_REQUESTS` (default `3`).
 Requests beyond the cap are recorded as denied with reason `Too many HITL requests`, and the specialist agent is expected to proceed automatically.
 - Accepted requests emit `message:"hitl_request"` and transition the orchestrator to an idle phase.
 The SSE stream ends with a `complete` payload indicating `pending_hitl` status until an operator responds.
 - HITL snapshots (requests, responses, pending identifiers) are stored alongside the plan/history resume data so a subsequent run can rehydrate state and feed recent operator answers back into planner payloads.